hassaaali/telco-churn/README.md

 # Churn Rate 1.0

 Welcome to my machine learning project!
 Below, you'll find information about the how to run the program in Docker.

+The machine learning application predicts the churn of a customer i.e. predicts how likely it is that a customer will unscubscribe from a company's telecommunication services.
 The average accuracy of the machine learning application is 78% using the Random Forest ML model.
 The training data has been sourced from Kaggle (https://www.kaggle.com/datasets/reyhanarighy/data-telco-customer-churn).

 ## Software Packages